Frequently asked questions

 Do you carry out child assessments online?

 This is very much dependent on the child.
-Online assessments for children can be carried out from the age of 10 upwards, with the proviso that they are often more tiring and may take longer as more rest breaks are needed.
+Online assessments for children can be carried out for children from 8 upwards, with the proviso that they are often more tiring and may take longer as more rest breaks are needed.
 There will be certain tasks missing from an online assessment (the more practical ones) and the assessment will require input and facilitation from parents.
 You also need to ensure that you have a good internet connection (or can ‘hotspot’ your phone) and a screen at least 25cm diagonally.
 A dyslexia assessment cannot be carried out on a phone.

 How much do assessments cost?